Arts and Sciences Championships: Barony of Dragon's Laire

 Night.
 Letters of intent should include which competition you wish to enter and a

 description of your entry.

-Research/Scholarly Papers Due on 15th January 2017
+Research/Scholarly Papers Due on 20 January 2018

-The due date for the papers is at the discretion of the Arts and Sciences Minister and Their Excellencies Dragon's Laire.
-In 2017, the
+The due date for the papers is at the discretion of the Arts and Sciences Minister and Their

-papers are due on the last day of 12th Night, 15th January 2017.
-This 'early' due date is to allow the judges time to thoroughly read, understand,
+2018.
+This 'early' due date is to allow the judges time to thoroughly read, understand, and discuss